toftul/itmo-phd-thesis-template-en/README.md

 This is not an official template.
 It works fine with [Overleaf](https://www.overleaf.com/).

-If you are writing your dissertation in Russian, there is [toftul/itmo-phd-thesis-template-ru](https://github.com/toftul/itmo-phd-thesis-template-ru).
+If you are writing your dissertation in Russian, there is another repository [toftul/itmo-phd-thesis-template-ru](https://github.com/toftul/itmo-phd-thesis-template-ru).

 ## Why does this exist